A Survey on Unlearning in Large Language Models: Existing unlearning methods

-\textbf{Distribution-based}: Text-based targets must provide labels from limited vocabulary, which restricts the optimization space of the model during unlearning.
-In order to achieve more fine-grained unlearning, some methods aim to make the model's output distribution converge to a reference distribution that aligns with the unlearning goals.
-The key of these objectives lies in how to construct reference distribution.
-ME~\cite{yuan2024closer} uses a uniform distribution over the entire vocabulary.
-For other methods, reference distribution can establish either by modifying data or manipulating logits.
-WHP~\cite{Eldan2023Whos} substitutes the unlearning target with unrelated entities to get general knowledge distribution that does not contain target information.
+\textbf{Distribution-based}.
+Text-based objectives need to provide labels from limited vocabulary, which restricts optimization space.
+In order to achieve more fine-grained unlearning, some methods aim to make the model's output distribution converge to a reference distribution that aligns with the unlearning goals. uses a uniform distribution .
+Despite using existing distribution like uniform over the entire vocabulary~\cite{yuan2024closer}, reference distribution can establish either by modifying data or manipulating logits.
+WHP~\cite{Eldan2023Whos} substitutes the unlearning target in original data with unrelated entities to get general knowledge distribution that does not contain sensitive information.
 WPU~\cite{Liu2024Rethinking} improves upon WHP by incorporating diverse substitute entities, performing entity name restoration, and augmenting input prompts.
 On the other hand, RKLD~\cite{Wang2025Balancing} taking the difference between the logits of a model finetuned on the unlearning set and that of original model as reference.
 Similar logits-aware approach is also adopted by Obliviate~\cite{russinovich2025obliviate} and PerMU~\cite{wang2025erasing}.
 Distribution-based objectives generally shorten distance to target distribution via minimizing divergence.
 The most popular choice is KL divergence, but there are also methods using reverse KL~\cite{Wang2025Balancing}, JS divergence~\cite{Singh2025Unlearninga} or f-divergence~\cite{Wang2024LLM}.